robomotionio/robomotion-tutorials/tutorials/nodes.md

 #### Nodes
-An automation flow consists of nodes.
-Nodes are the basic building blocks of any flow.
+An automation flow consists of nodes that are the basic building blocks of any flow.

 You can see the list of default nodes at the left side panel in Flow Designer.